Customer Success Story

 The Solution

-BITMARCK engaged Fusion GBS, a BMC Elite Partner, to move to a containerised BMC Helix architecture and, crucially, to build a shared, role-based reporting layer that people would actually use.
+BITMARCK selected Fusion GBS, a BMC Elite Partner, to to migrate to a containerised BMC Helix architecture.

 Business Outcomes

-This migration aligns directly with BITMARCK’s modernisation roadmap and its goal to be a leading digital platform provider for the GKV market.
+The migration directly supports BITMARCK’s modernisation roadmap and its ambition to become the leading digital platform provider for Germany’s statutory health insurance market.

 • Operational efficiency: Automation and consistent signals reduced manual reporting and rework